Hot Sam clothing store celebrates 100 years with event on Black Wall Street on Saturday July 10 - CBS Detroit | ExBulletin

 (CBS DETROIT)“How do you feel about being 100,” Lauren Stovall said to her father with humor.

-Pictured are Lauren Stovall and Tony Stovall, co-owners of Hot Sam’s men’s clothing store

-No, Tony Stovall is not 100 years old, but his company is.
-His 2 year old daughter Lauren Stovallsd The Generation Owner and Legacy Preserver says few companies can hold a Centennial Title and attributes their success to their commitment to the people and the city of Detroit.
+No, Tony Stovall is not 100 years old, but his business is.
+His daughter Lauren Stovall, second-generation owner and Legacy Preserver, says few companies can hold a centennial title and attributes their success to their commitment to the people and the city of Detroit.

 Laurens’ dad, Tony, and partner Cliff Green bought Hot Sams in 1994, after working here for 20 years.
 Which makes it the oldest black-owned men’s clothing store in Detroit.